 1 Museum Lane – Website

 A converted county jail, the Granville History Museum pays homage to the area’s rich tobacco history.
 Manned by volunteers, you won’t need much time to peruse the exhibits but will get to see an old cell and learn about the tobacco process.

 Several restaurants are worthy of your visit.
-Open until 10 pm, Uptown 101 located in the middle of downtown fills bellies with comfort food such as sandwiches and salads.
-Or try Harvest, a farm to table restaurant offering the freshest local offerings for lunch – so check their Facebook page for the day’s menu.
+Open until 10 pm, Uptown Bar & Restaurant located in the middle of downtown fills bellies with comfort food such as sandwiches and salads.
+Or try Harvest, a farm-to-table restaurant offering the freshest local offerings for lunch – so check their Facebook page for the day’s menu.

 8. Learn about the Mary Potter Academy